 - Pull policy In this mode, a load balancer can query a given location load on-demand, i.e., "pull" loads from the load monitor. - Push policy In this mode, a load monitor can "push" load reports to the load balancer.

 The sole task of a load monitor component is to collect and report loads to the load balancing service.
-This separation of concerns greatly simplifies potential load balancing service designs and implementations, with the added benefits of improving flexibility of load reporting and reducing load sampling and reporting overhead.
+This separation of concerns greatly simplifies potential load balancing service designs and implementations.